zylos146/CANFuck/README.md

 <a name="getting-started"></a>
 # Getting Started (TODO)
+CANFuck is only meant to run on ESP32 hardware, as it has some tight integrations with in.
+Raspberry Pi's are not a supported target for this software.

+CANFuck is built on PlatformIO through VSCode.

 - Talk about how to use ESP32 Parameters to configure drive without needing to use code.
 Intent is to allow just flashing an ESP32, and attaching it to any Machine after configuration via Web

 <a name="drives-supported"></a>